Multiparameter quantum groups at roots of unity: Integral forms of MpQG's

 \subsection{Integral forms of ``unrestricted'' type}

-\ 7pt Beside Lusztig's ``restricted'' integral form, a second integral form of $ U_q(\lieg) $ was introduced by De Concini, Kac and Procesi: indeed, the ground ring in that case was $ \k\big[\,q,q^{-1}\big] \, $, but one can easily prove --- using the analogue (in that context) of Proposition \ref{duality_x_PBW-bases} --- that their definition actually works the same over $ \Zqqm $ as well, i.e.\ still yields {\sl an integral form over $ \, \Zqqm \, $}, with suitable PBW-like basis, etc. Their construction can be easily extended to $ \QEqcheck $; hereafter, we extend this (obvious) generalization to any MpQG such as $ \QEq \, $.
+\ 7pt Beside Lusztig's ``restricted'' integral form, a second integral form of $ U_q(\lieg) $ was introduced by De Concini, Kac and Procesi: the ground ring in that case was $ \k\big[\,q,q^{-1}\big] \, $, but one can easily prove --- using the analogue (in that context) of Proposition \ref{duality_x_PBW-bases} --- that their definition does work the same over $ \Zqqm $ too, so it yields {\sl an integral form over $ \, \Zqqm \, $}, with suitable PBW-like basis, etc. Their construction can be easily extended to $ \QEqcheck $; hereafter, we extend this (obvious) generalization to any MpQG such as $ \QEq \, $.